 In some native cultures, when someone is sick or depressed she visits the medicine man.
-And the first thing the medicine man asks is "When did you stop singing?"
+And the first thing he asks is "When did you stop singing?"

 In America, singing is largely viewed as a performance activity.
-School children might sing once a week in music class if they're lucky.
-And if singing happens inside their classroom at all, it often begins and ends with a CD player.
-Subway commuters live inside their ipods.
-Rounds, rhythms, playground chants and spontaneous circle songs-- are all but lost to both children and adults in Western Culture.
-Many people are terrified to sing freely and others don't even believe they can.
+School children may sing once a week in music class but if singing happens inside their classroom it often begins and ends with a CD player.
+Subway commuters live inside ipods.
+Rounds, rhythms, playground chants and spontaneous circle songs are all but lost to both children and adults in Western Culture.
+Many people are literally terrified to sing freely and others don't even believe they can.
 This is a serious silencing.

 But one need look no farther than the treetops to find teachers ready to lead us back to our singing roots--our own first language.